Elliesaur/RegiVM/README.md

 - Yeah, it doesn't support every operation.
 - Open an issue, make a PR, be a *developer*.

-# Operands/OpCodes
+# OpCodes/Operands for RegiVM
-This is very basic for now.
+This is very basic for now, more will be added in time.

 ## Working with Data
 - NUMBER `<data-type> <register-to-save-to> <value>`